Joint Managing Conservatorship vs Sole Managing Conservatorship

 When a court only appoints one managing conservator, we call that person a sole managing conservator.

-When a court appoints two or more managing conservators, we call those people joint managing conservators.
-There is no law that restricts a child to having only two conservators.
+When a court appoints two or more managing conservators, we call those people joint managing conservators and the decision making rights are allocated between the joint managing conservators.

 Any decision a court makes concerning children is always made with the best interests of the child at the forefront.